ocproducts/composr/_tests/readme.txt

 Writing tests
 -------------

-Tests are stored under the '_tests/tests' directory, and are classed as either "regression tests" (tests written to illustrate a bug, that fail before we fix the bug, but pass after we fix the bug) or "unit tests" (a test designed to test some part of Composr).
+Tests are stored under the '_tests/tests' directory, and are classed as either "regression tests" (tests written to illustrate a bug, that fail before we fix the bug, but pass after we fix the bug) or "unit tests" (a test designed to test some part of Composr, we usually actually refer to these as 'automated tests').
-At the time of writing there is only one test, unit_tests/forum.php, which serves as an example.
 Tests are PHP scripts, so a good understand if PHP is required to write them.

 The testing framework is built around SimpleTest (http://www.simpletest.org/), so all their API can be used.
 We have extended it a little bit, so:
  - you can call up page-links